ver228/tierpsy-tracker/docs/source/data_output.rst

 #############

 **/mask** *(tot_images, im_high, im_width)*
-compressed array with the masked image.
+Compressed array with the masked image.

 **/full_data** *(tot_images/save_full_interval, im_high, im_width)*
 Frame without mask saved every ``save_full_interval``.
 The saving interval is recommended to be adjusted every 5min.
 This field can be useful to identify changes in the background that are lost in the **/mask** dataset *e.g.* food depletion or contrast lost due to water condensation.